- 2024-25 Tuition Fees

 - The full tuition fee balance is payable in full by the fee deadline date indicated on the fee invoice.

 - It is not normally possible to pay tuition fees by instalments.
-Taught Master’s students borrowing UK Postgraduate Loans through Student Finance and students borrowing US Federal Direct Loans should refer to the dedicated loan pages of the LSHTM website.
+Taught Master’s and Research Degree students borrowing UK Postgraduate Loans through Student Finance and students borrowing US Federal Direct Loans should refer to the dedicated loan pages of the LSHTM website.

 - If the tuition fees and all other charges have not been paid in full by the fee deadline date, the student’s place on the programme may be withdrawn.